bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

    `Disable SSO` disables SAML SSO for all org members.
 Once disabled, org members will be able to sign in with the regular sign-in procedure.
 Please note that an individual org member can only be disabled at your own SAML SSO provider's site!

-   `Review Users` takes you from the `Security` tab to the `People` tab where you can check the org member's SAML SSO status.
+   `Review Users` takes you from the `Single Sign On` tab to the `People` tab where you can check the org member's SAML SSO status.

    ![](/img/peopletab-org-owner.png)